 The Columbia Generating Station (CGS), the last remaining nuclear power plant in the Pacific Northwest, poses a significant danger to the health of people throughout our region.
 Located on the Hanford Nuclear Reservation near Richland, Washington, the CGS's GE Mark 2 Boiling Water Reactor features significant design problems (it is the same type of reactor that suffered a meltdown in Fukushima, Japan in March of 2011).

-Oregon PSR's Nuclear Power Program advocates for closing the plant as soon as possible and replacing the electricity from this aging power plant with cleaner, renewable energy sources.
-Continue reading to find out more about the economic and safety and security reasons for shuttering the Columbia Generating Station nuclear power plant.
+Oregon PSR advocates for closing the plant as soon as possible and replacing the electricity from this aging power plant with clean, safe, renewable energy sources.
+Continue reading to find out more about the economic and safety and security reasons for shuttering the Columbia Generating Station nuclear power plant